BrandonCantrell/homelab/README.md

 ## Future Architecture Plans

 The architecture is being extended to include:
-- **Service Mesh & API Gateway**: Migration to Kubernetes Gateway API and Istio for advanced traffic management, security, and observability
+- **Service Mesh**: Implementation of Istio for advanced microservice management
-- Enhanced observability with Prometheus/Grafana dashboards
+- **API Gateway**: Migration to Kubernetes Gateway API for modern ingress control
-- Additional home services like Pi-hole, media servers
+- **Additional Home Services**: Pi-hole, media servers, and other utilities
-- Database services with PostgreSQL and operator-based management
+- **Database Services**: PostgreSQL with operator-based management
-- Integration with external cloud services where appropriate
+- **Integration**: Connections with external cloud services where appropriate

 ---